Wisbech Town Hall: History

 In the 1960s the town hall became a popular concert venue and performers included the rock band, The Rolling Stones, in July 1963.
 The proprietor Norman Jacobs MBE also set up skating rinks, would run Saturday night dances and helped to bring some of the other biggest names in show business to the Corn Exchange among those were Ken Dodd, Tom Jones, Frankie Vaughan and the Hollies, although he turned down the Beatles because they were too expensive at the time.

 It remained the headquarters of Wisbech Borough Council for much of the 20th century, but ceased to be their local seat of government when Fenland District Council was formed on 1 April 1974 when the local councils were merged.
 It subsequently became the meeting place of Wisbech Town Council.
 In 2017 the Wisbech Corn Exchange Conservation Trust was established with the objective of preserving the building: some open days were held allowing limited access to parts of the building which had been closed for years.

-Works of art in the town hall include a portrait of the abolitionist, Thomas Clarkson, by Samuel Lane, a portrait of the former local member of parliament, Alderman Richard Young, by H. F. Creighton of Sheffield and a portrait of the former Speaker of the House of Commons, Viscount Hampden, by an unknown artist.
+Works of art in the town hall include a portrait of the abolitionist, Thomas Clarkson, by Samuel Lane, a portrait of the former local member of parliament, Alderman Richard Young, by Hugh Ford Crighton of Sheffield and a portrait of the former Speaker of the House of Commons, Viscount Hampden, by an unknown artist.